Alabaster: Etymology

 The English word "alabaster" was borrowed from Old French alabastre, in turn derived from Latin alabaster, and that from Greek ἀλάβαστρος (alábastros) or ἀλάβαστος (alábastos).
 The Greek words denoted a vase of alabaster.

 The name may be derived further from ancient Egyptian a-labaste, which refers to vessels of the Egyptian goddess Bast.
 She was represented as a lioness and frequently depicted as such in figures placed atop these alabaster vessels.
 Ancient Roman authors Pliny the Elder and Ptolemy wrote that the stone used for ointment jars called alabastra came from a region of Egypt known as Alabastron or Alabastrites.

 Properties and usability

 The purest alabaster is a snow-white material of fine uniform grain, but it often is associated with an oxide of iron, which produces brown clouding and veining in the stone.
 The coarser varieties of gypsum alabaster are converted by calcination into plaster of Paris, and are sometimes known as "plaster stone".

 The softness of alabaster enables it to be carved readily into elaborate forms, but its solubility in water renders it unsuitable for outdoor work.
 If alabaster with a smooth, polished surface is washed with dishwashing liquid, it will become rough, dull and whiter, losing most of its translucency and lustre.
 The finer kinds of alabaster are employed largely as an ornamental stone, especially for ecclesiastical decoration and for the rails of staircases and halls.

+In contemporary applications, Egyptian calcite alabaster is still utilized by local artisans who employ traditional hand-carving methods.
+Due to its natural translucency, the stone is frequently shaped into decorative objects and lighting fixtures, such as lampshades and candle holders, allowing it to remain a relevant material in modern interior design.